 Some of our brands take an activist stance, mobilising citizens to change policy or create social movements.
 For example, Ben & Jerry's builds movements around issues such as climate change and the refugee crisis.
 Seventh Generation - with its plant-based products - campaigns for renewable energy.
 Deodorant brand Rexona's purpose is to help reverse physical inactivity, a big issue for societies facing increasingly sedentary lifestyles.
 Rexona believes 'the more you move, the more you live' supported by Motion Sense technology which works through movement.
-Radiant believes everyone deserves an opportunity to shine.
-It goes beyond bright clothes and helping consumers 'dress to progress', enhancing skills through its Career Academies.
+Radiant believes and helping consumers 'dress to progress', enhancing skills through its Career Academies.
 Each market focuses on the skills that matter locally.
 In Brazil that's entrepreneurial and business skills.
 In India, English language skills.